 - red pepper – 1/4, sliced into 1-inch long strips (optional)

 - chopped parsley – 1 tablespoon

 - Place the avocados in a bowl with the minced chili, salt, and lemon juice.

 - Mash using a potato masher until you get tiny chunks intertwined in an otherwise smooth mixture.

 - Mix in the pomegranate seeds, berries, onions, and pepper.

 - Garnish with parsley.

-- The Himalayan salt has been used for added flavor; can be replaced with regular salt if unavailable or you don’t like the taste (It has an eggy flavor that vegans might not like).
+- The Himalayan salt has been used for added flavor; can be replaced with regular salt if unavailable or you don’t like the flavour (It has an eggy flavor that vegans may not like).